Occupational therapy prerequisite courses are intended to prepare you for professional studies within the School of Health Sciences.

 You must obtain a bachelor's degree to be eligible for our program.
 No preference is given to any specific field of undergraduate study.
 In addition to the degree, the following prerequisite coursework must be completed prior to entrance into the program.
+All coursework must be completed and a bachelor's or master's/graduate degree obtained by June 1 of the year you intend to begin the USD OT program.

 - When calculating prerequisite and science prerequisite GPAs, if a course has been taken twice, the highest grade will be applied to the GPA.
 If it is taken more than twice, the average will be calculated and applied to the GPA.